HOME SEARCH ALL TOPICS

 Changes to school uniform in the 1980s

 In the 1980s the Copthall school uniform that my oldest sister had was a yellow and white checked cheesecloth shirt and brown skirt.
-In about 1997, just before my other sister started, it became what is the now the current uniform that I wore, ie a black watch kilt, mint green blouse and navy blue v neck jumper with a green V around the neck.
+In about 1997, just before my other sister started, it became the current uniform that I wore, ie a black watch kilt, mint green blouse and navy blue v neck jumper with a green V around the neck.
 It was really lovely to read from your website how strict the uniform rules were and you'll be pleased to hear they barely changed, although they did relax quite a bit towards the end of my time.
 However, navy blue coats were strictly enforced!

 Lizzi Hollis